L2-Lagrange/Simple-LM1875-sound-system/README.md

   <em>Schematic:  Receiver/Filter board</em>
 </p>

 The most important feature of the receiver board is the 2nd order ~35khz cutoff filter.
 This is what allows us to use various bluetooth receivers, or arbitrary signal sources.
 The noise is technically higher than audible frequency, but its good design to get rid of it.
-The 2nd order filter topography originally came from a Texas Instruments design manual, but they have removed it from the internet.
+The 2nd order filter topology originally came from a Texas Instruments design manual, but they have removed it from the internet.
 I redesigned it for 35khz and this version works well for audio.

 <p align="center">
   <img src="Images/FilterPic1.png" width="45%" />